Are you wondering why do cat collars have bells?

 You get to locate your cat, conserve wildlife, and prevent catfights in your house.

-But if they don’t like it to a point where they hurt themselves trying to remove it, consider alternatives such as CatBibs.
+But if they don’t like it to the point where they hurt themselves trying to remove it, consider alternatives such as CatBibs.

 Ben Roberts